Old-fashioned holiday cottage covered in climbing plants.

 You can also pick up this information by scanning social media sites and keeping an eye on local newspapers.
 It's also worth calling a hotel directly to ask about special rates (a bit of sweet talk goes a long way).

-Regular Tesco shoppers who have collected Tesco Clubcard points can trade them in for Rewards Vouchers*, which can be spent at Hotels.com and hotel chains such as Hilton, Butlins and Mercure.
+Regular Tesco shoppers who have collected Tesco Clubcard points can trade them in for Rewards Vouchers*, which can be spent at Hotels.com and hotel chains such as Best Western, Butlins and Mercure.

-The big advantage is that Clubcard points are worth 1p in store, but their value's up to three times as much when converted to 'Rewards'.
+The big advantage is that Clubcard points are worth 1p in store, but their value can be doubled when converted to 'Rewards'.
+(Previously you could triple their value, but this dropped to double in 2023.)

 The snag is hotels usually only let you use vouchers against their rack rates (ie, normal prices), which can be much higher than the cheapest internet ones.
 Before exchanging Clubcard vouchers, check the price on comparison sites first to work out the real size of your saving.
 You may get better value for your vouchers elsewhere.